-102.05 CONTENTS OF BID PROPOSAL.
-The Bid Proposal provides the location and description of the proposed work, the approximate estimate of the various quantities and kinds of work to be performed or materials to be furnished, and includes a schedule of items for which unit bid prices are requested.
-The Bid Proposal states the time allowed to perform the work, the amount of the Proposal Guaranty, and the date and time of Bid Proposal opening.
-The Bid Proposal also includes any special provisions or requirements varying from or not contained in the Standard Specifications.
+102.03 CONTENTS OF THE BID PROPOSAL FORM.
+The Bid Proposal form will available on the Department internet website he (http://transportation.ky.gov/Construction-Procurement/Pages/default.aspx) states the location and description of the contemplated construction and shows the approximate estimate of the various quantities and kinds of work to be performed or materials to be furnished, and includes a schedule of items for which unit bid prices are invited.
+The Bid Proposal form states the time allowed to perform the work, the amount of the Proposal Guaranty, and the date, time, and place of the opening of the Bid Proposals.
+The form also includes any special provisions or requirements varying from or not contained in the Standard Specifications.